-- Ensure that drivers receive training in current infection control routines when transporting patients / users with suspected COVID-19.
+- Ensure that drivers receive training in use of personal protective equipment when transporting patients / users with suspected COVID-19.

 - Develop routines for cleaning vehicles.

-Transport of unvaccinated patients/users without suspected or confirmed COVID-19
+Transport of patients/users without suspected or confirmed COVID-19

-- Patients/users/companions and the driver wear face masks during the journey.
+- The patient / user, companion and driver should wear a face mask throughout the journey.

 Transport of patients/users with confirmed COVID-19

-- Maintaining distance between driver and patient/user is recommended.
+- If possible, a distance of 2 metres between driver and patient / user is recommended.

-- The patient / user must wear a face mask unless there is a medical reason why they cannot wear one.
-The patient / user and companion must put on a face mask before getting into the vehicle.
-The face mask can be removed after the patient / user and companion have left the vehicle.
+- The patient / user and any companion put on a face mask before entering the vehicle.
+The face mask is removed after the patient / user and any companion have left the vehicle.

 Vehicle cleaning after transporting patients/users with suspected or confirmed COVID-19

-Cleaning includes areas that patients/users have been in direct contact with and surfaces near to where the patients/user were sitting.
+Cleaning includes areas that patients/users have been in direct contact with and surfaces near to where the patients/user were sitting (approximately 1 metre).